View the Delaware River from atop a bluff, through scenic Van Campens Glen, and the historic buildings of Millbrook Village.

 - Shorter: 4.4 miles roundtrip (roughly).
 Out-and-back along Orchard, Hamilton & Pioneer to where the river is visible through the trees.

 - Short: 1 – 2 miles – hike through Van Campens Glen only.

 - Short: 1.5 miles round trip (roughly).
 Coventry Pond trailhead is located at a smaller parking area just south of here.
 (We have not hiked this)

-Map: Get the Kittatinny Trails.
+Get the Kittatinny Trails.
 There is also a not-so-hot map at the link above.
-The GPX and Google Map don’t reflect the change at 5.6 miles below.
+The GPX and Interactive Map don’t reflect the change at 5.6 miles below.

 Parking: N41 04.449 W74 57.805

 From Interstate 80 westbound take NJ Exit 1 and bear right to a 3-minute light which controls one-way alternating traffic.
 From this point, Millbrook Village is 12 miles north on a scenic route with views of the river.

 Building located in the parking lot; also have seen porta-johns sometimes.
 The parking area for Van Campens Glen had a composting toilet as well.